WEATHER ALERT:

 4. Retire Debt, Redeploying Debt Service to Expanding Ministry

-Click here to hear more about the specific plans for
+Click here to learn more about the specific plans for Resurrection Leawood.

 Spaces for students where everyone belongs and has the opportunity to grow and live out their faith